jjpal/jjpal.github.io/bank.md

 - The most recent pay date was on 12/28/2022

 ## **Data Details**
 The financial data comes from the [World Bank Group Finances website](https://finances.worldbank.org/Loans-and-Credits/IDA-Statement-Of-Credits-and-Grants-Historical-Dat/tdwh-3krx).
-This dataset contains historical snapshots of the IDA Statement of Credits and Grants - including the snapshot available as of ‎March ‎11, ‎2023 (when the file was downloaded).
+The dataset contains historical snapshots of the IDA Statement of Credits and Grants - including the snapshot available as of ‎March ‎11, ‎2023 (when the file was downloaded).
 The World Bank complies with all sanctions applicable to World Bank transactions - this information is updated on a monthly basis.

 (from the website)